+The key difference between VMOT and classical multi-dimensional MOT lies in the treatment of joint distributions among different assets at each period.
+While the joint distribution between different assets (dimensions) is given in multi-dimensional MOT, VMOT does not assume a predetermined joint distribution.
+As a result, there is no guarantee that a coupling of the marginals at one period satisfies the convex order condition relative to any feasible coupling at the next period, and this must be enforced separately.

+Additionally, VMOT is more suited for modeling real-world financial markets.
+In classical multi-dimensional martingale optimal transport, properly recovering the joint distribution requires observing a set of rainbow options \cite{talponenViitasaari2014}.
+However, rainbow options are typically traded in the over-the-counter (OTC) market, making them harder to observe and prone to mispricing due to their lower liquidity.
+On the other hand, VMOT relies only on European vanilla options, which are actively traded, making them easier to observe and less prone to mispricing.
+This makes the VMOT framework more aligned with real-world market dynamics and more robust to potential market frictions.

-Because $\pi$ cannot be observed in the financial market, we are led to consider the set of all possible laws ${\rm VMT}(\vec\mu,\vec\nu)$ given the marginal information $\vec\mu,\vec\nu$.
-With this knowledge, the max / min value in \eqref{VMOT} can be interpreted as the upper / lower arbitrage-free price bound for the option $c$ derived from the market data.
-We defined \eqref{VMOT} as a maximization problem, but note that it can also describe a minimization problem by simply changing $c$ to $-c$.
+With this in mind, we consider the set of all possible laws ${\rm VMT}(\vec\mu)$ given the marginal information $\vec\mu$.
+The max/min value in \eqref{VMOT} can then be interpreted as the upper/lower arbitrage-free price bound for the option $c$ among all risk-neutral measures consistent with the market data.
+We define \eqref{VMOT} as a maximization problem, though it can also be framed as a minimization problem by simply changing $c$ to $-c$.